-- In 2017, there were 56 planned harvest sites surveyed where Boreal Felt Lichen potential habitat was identified.
-Five sites surveyed had BFL present.
-A 100-meter no harvest buffer was left around each lichen location. - Since 2008, PHP has worked with the Mersey Tobeatic Research Institute to conduct Boreal Felt Lichen surveys.
+- In 2018, there were 70 planned harvest sites surveyed where Boreal Felt Lichen potential habitat was identified.
+Of the 70 sites surveyed, BFL was present on 13.
+The protected zone varied from 100 metres to 200 metres due to when the surveys occurred in relation to when the new SMP was released. - Since 2008, PHP has worked with the Mersey Tobeatic Research Institute to conduct Boreal Felt Lichen surveys.
 Prior to these surveys, there were three known locations of Boreal Felt Lichen in Nova Scotia.
-Since PHP and MTRI's surveys began, the number of known locations has increased to 177 in PHP's forest management area (see below map). - NSDNR recently published a paper entitled "Forest Harvesting Impacts on Mortality of an Endangered Lichen at the Landscape and Stand Scales".
-This paper supports the 100-meter protection buffer around known Boreal Felt Lichen sites to maintain the micro-climate around the site.
-NSDNR is also currently working on a habitat supply research paper.
-NSDNR will also be working on improving the predicted habitat model for Boreal Felt Lichen.
-NSDNR will also be monitoring how different buffer widths affect microclimate using iButtons (micro-climate data loggers).
+Since MTRI's surveys began for PHP, the number of known locations has increased to 212 in PHP's forest management area. - NSDLF recently published a paper entitled "Forest Harvesting Impacts on Mortality of an Endangered Lichen at the Landscape and Stand Scales".
+This paper supports protection buffers around known Boreal Felt Lichen sites to maintain the micro-climate around the site.
+NSDLF is also currently working on a habitat supply research paper.
+NSDLF will also be working on improving the predicted habitat model for Boreal Felt Lichen.
+NSDLF will also be monitoring how different buffer widths affect microclimate using iButtons (micro-climate data loggers).
 Currently, there are about 24 iButtons in the field which are being used to assess the variation between and within stands.
 This information will help determine the sample size needed for a future buffer width study. - PHP is a supporting partner on a recently approved Dalhousie University PhD research project by Mitacs.
 The project titled "Disturbance thresholds and factors influencing community dynamics of epiphytic cyanolichens in Nova Scotia, with an emphasis on rare and at-risk species".
 The project began in January 2018 and is expected to last two years.
 The researcher is expected to spend at least 35% of his time on PHP Crown licensed lands each year for site selection and planning, field work, and advisory meetings.